msawired/OpenProcessing-i18n/README.md

 Pages available for translation:
 - Sketch (80%)
 - User (50%)
-- Navigation (100%)
+- Navigation (80%)

+At the moment:
+- Localization is only available on [beta.openprocessing.org](https://beta.openprocessing.org) until caching issues are resolved for the production environment.
-At the moment, numbers, dates are *not* translated or localized.
+- Numbers, dates are *not* localized.

 ## Rules of Conduct
 [To be defined]